 John Bigelow, Union Class of 1835, was a statesman, writer, and “advocate for the public good.”
 During his lifetime Bigelow amassed a large collection of books.
 These volumes were given to the College Library during the 1950s.
 They reflect Bigelow’s wide range of interests and include volumes on topics such as American history, French revolutionary history, Central America, and Swedenborgianism.
 In addition to the Bigelow Library the College was given over 20,000 items of correspondence.
-Further information about John Bigelow and the collections can be found by following this link: http://schaffer.union.edu/bigelow/
+Further information about John Bigelow and the collections can be on the Bigelow webpage.

 At the time of Union’s founding in 1795 a committee of the College’s founders compiled lists of books and apparatus to be purchased from dealers in London and Philadelphia.
 These lists helped to identify the “first” books when the Library decided to pull them from the circulating collection over a century later.
 Today the First Purchase Collection contains the remaining original volumes as well as some recently purchased volumes whose titles, authors, and dates of publication match missing volumes from the lists.
 Titles in the latter group are indicated by “repl” for replacement at the end of the call number.